databrary/policies/permission-to-share.md

 ### How long will information remain in the library?

-Information in the library will be preserved MINOR(forever,indefinitely) in a secure location.
-We do not intend to MINOR(erase,delete) the information.
+Information in the library will be preserved indefinitely in a secure location.
+We do not intend to delete the information.
 We intend to store the information so that future researchers may be able to use it.

+dnl XXX how does this work?
 If in the future you no longer wish to have your CHILDS HEALTH(health-related information,video/audio recordings or still images) stored in the library, please contact Databrary at ethics@databrary.org.

 ### Permission`'HEALTH(,s)